luanti-org/docs.luanti.org/content/for-creators/models/b3d_specification.md

     MESH                      ; the mesh
       -1                      ; brush: no brush
       VRTS                    ; vertices in the mesh
-        0                     ; no normal/color info in verts
+        0                     ; no normal/color info in vertices
-        0,0                   ; no texture coords in verts {x,y,z...}            ; vertex coordinates
+        0,0                   ; no texture coords in vertices {x,y,z...}            ; vertex coordinates
       TRIS                    ; triangles in the mesh
         -1                    ; no brush for this triangle